Is the Semantic Web Dead?

 How does Google know I want to organize my desk?
 Maybe I’m bragging about my filth.

-Let’s take a look at another problem that pet owners might have.
+Let’s take a look at another problems pet owners might have.

 Again, you’ll notice the top results are optimized around "stop barking," despite the fact my query didn’t use the word “stop”.